Saturday, February 20, 2016

 The CryptO'pinion?

-Downloads are available as floppy disk images with a better option for hard drive owners (D-Bug).
+• Download the floppy disks, or the better option for hard drive owners (D-Bug).

-Here's the back of the box cover which advertises the original game, Hostages.
+Here's the back of the box cover that advertises the original game, Hostages.

 The floppy disks were protected and unused for three decades.
 Yes, they work!